Alfred Nobel's fortune

 The fund acquired a total of SEK 31.5 million - a considerable amount given the value of the krone at the time.
 The money was then invested in so-called "gilt-edged bonds".
 The annual yield was to be spent on financing the five Nobel Prizes and the administration of the prize-awarding committees.
 With effect from 1900, responsibility for managing the assets Nobel had left was transferred to the newly-established Nobel Foundation in Stockholm.

 The nominal value of the individual Prizes awarded in 1901 was SEK 150,782 - close to 9 million Swedish crowns at 2016 rates.
-By the time of the centenary in 2001, the value of the Prize had risen to SEK 10 million, the highest amount ever both nominally and in real terms, but was reduced to SEK 8 million in 2012 as a result of several years decline in the Fund.
+By the time of the centenary in 2001, the value of the Prize had risen to SEK 10 million, the highest amount ever both nominally and in real terms.
+In 2017 the value of the Peace Prize is 9 million Swedish crowns.